Take comfort in knowing that extensive studies have found absolutely no correlation between

 Consequence: You kept waking me up during the night.
 I am tired and grumpy.
 I don’t want to do a special activity.

-There are some very creative toddler clocks that will help your child know when it is okay to get up and when they need to stay in bed.
+As I mentioned in a previous post, there are some very creative toddler clocks that will help your child know when it is okay to get up and when they need to stay in bed.
 Just google “toddler clocks” to see some of the varieties.

 Posted by Nurse Judy at 9:34 AM